kubestellar/kubestellar/docs/content/direct/README.md

 [The test/e2e directory](../../../test/e2e) holds end-to-end tests.

-The contributor guide has a setion on [integration testing](contributor.md#integration-testing).
+The contributor guide has a section on [integration testing](contributor.md#integration-testing).

-The contributor guide has a setion on [unit testing](contributor.md#unit-testing).
+The contributor guide has a section on [unit testing](contributor.md#unit-testing).

 ## User Guide